Naxus28/jquery-gulp-seed/README.md

 ## New Gulp Tasks

 Developers can add other gulp tasks if they need to.
 I just advise that they familiarize themselves with current tasks to make sure new tasks are registered in the right order to not break the pipeline.

+## Server Environments

+Although you can develop while serving from the /dist directory, it is not recommended because production tasks such as minification and uglification of code are not necessary for development and may delay the gulp build by a couple of seconds on every 'save'.